dsipaint/AMGN/README.md

 And so on for how many more buttons you need to add.
 To then build the Menu, which will send the message if not already sent, and add the buttons and their functionality.
 Finally, if you want to destroy an existing menu, simply reference the menu and call its `destroy` method.

 With these tools, you are able to make a plugin with AMGN.
 You can then compile this plugin as a non-executable jar.
 All plugins must be placed in a folder called "plugins", which should be located in the same directory as the network.
 This is where the network will look for plugins.
 By placing a plugin here and launching the network, the plugin will be automatically enabled.
 This plugin can also be enabled after launching the network by placing it in the plugins directory and using the `enableplugin` command.
 Plugins can be disabled similarly with the disableplugin command.

+### Running commands programmatically
+Commands can also be called not just from a real discord member, but you can simulate a command being run from your code.
+By using `AMGN.runCommand(commandstring, member)`, the command will be run as if it is run as the member.
+If the member is `null`, then it is assumed to be a programmed command.
+This can be checked for in a plugin's onCommand methods by using `event.isProgrammedCommand()`.

 ### Managing plugin configs
 Developers may wish to allow some form of storage/customisation for their plugin settings, and AMGN has inbuilt support for this.
 Every `Plugin` object comes with a `Config` object that can handle a config setup for a plugin.
 Configs are usually kept in `plugins/{plugin name}/`, where `{plugin name}` is the name of your plugin defined in `plugin.yml`.
 To access the Config object for your plugin, simply call `Plugin.getConfig()`.
 For example inside the onEnable method: